markahrens/mytungsten/src/content/blog/2006/2007-resolutions.md

 </ul>

-<p>I will be adding to this list throughout the week with the plan to have this finalized by Jan 1, so check back after the 1st to see the final list.</p>
+I will be adding to this list throughout the week with the plan to have this finalized by Jan 1, so check back after the 1st to see the final list.